Raff-dev/infrared/README.md

 ## Django commands

-    docker-compose run backend python manage.py {your_command} {your_args}
+    docker compose run backend python manage.py {your_command} {your_args}
 ---

 ## Deployment & Checks

 Deployment as well as static code checks and running tests is fully automated using Github actions.
 Push to `feature/*` and `main` branches triggers code checks and tests.
 Push to `main` branch automatically triggers deploy to `AWS ECS`.

 ---